Bachelor’s in Web Development Program Guide

 Founded in 2006, this independent web publication provides web designers and developers with practical articles on industry topics, an online job board, and conferences.

 As the name suggests, UX Magazine is a publication that focuses on the discussion and development of user experience.
-Its content aims to inspire designers and developers of all industries to work toward experience-focused design.
+The content aims to inspire designers and developers of all industries to work toward experience-focused design.

-Professional Organizations in Web Development
+Web Development Careers